Research Degrees Student Handbook

 Some key outcomes by 2015 include:

-Our policies, regulations and services for research students are measured against the QAA Quality Code, Chapter B11, which is described in more detail in Part 6.
-You can find out more about our research strategy on the Research strategy and policies.
+Our policies, regulations and services for research students are measured against the QAA Quality Code, Chapter B11, which is described in more detail in Part 8.
+You can find out more about our research strategy at www.open.ac.uk/research/main/our-research/research-strategy-and-policies

 This handbook is your guide to the University’s academic and administrative arrangements for research degree study.
 It tells you about the services available to you, the regulations that apply to your registration, and gives advice about what to do at key points.

 Please read this handbook before you start your studies – you’ll also need to refer to it throughout your registration.
-When you accept your offer of registration you will be bound by the terms and conditions described here, and those on our Essential documents website.
+When you accept your offer of registration you will be bound by the terms and conditions described here, and those on the Virtual Research Environment.

 The Open University Student Charter website sets out the responsibilities The Open University and its students have towards each other, to allow students to achieve their full potential.